Monthly Archives: January 2021

 LWVMO President Evelyn Maddox said, “Mary was always generous in giving me time and counsel while I learned ‘the League way.’
 Whether it involved managing League finances, selling merchandise at Convention or via the website, or working through administrative matters with the Board and Joint Office, Mary knew the right thing to do.”

-A celebration of Mary’s life will be held in Sedalia at a later date.
+A celebration of Mary’s life will be held in Sedalia’s Calvary Episcopal Church at 11 a.m. on Friday, July 2.
 Mary’s family encourages donations to the LWVMO Education Fund in lieu of flowers.
 Any mailed condolences may be sent to the Family of Mary Merritt at 1812 S. Grand, Sedalia, MO 65301.